 There shall be one Representative from each Region, except that for Europe and North America there shall be two Representatives from each Region.
-In Europe and North America the two Representatives shall be from different countries.
+In Europe and North America, the two Representatives shall be from different countries.
 The Appendix provides a list of country assignments to Regions.
 Changes in assignment of countries to Regions will be decided by a vote of the Executive Council when placed on the Executive Council meeting agenda.
+The Executive Council is entitled to appoint an additional Regional Representative from Region (2) and decide about their voting rights.

 2.5.1.
-Out of Region voting
+Out of Region Voting

 Members are to exercise their voting rights in the Region of their academic affiliation, not in their country of citizenship, if the latter differs from the former.
-Members who are working temporarily in another Region, such as on a sabbatical, or studying outside their home Region, may vote in their temporary Region if they declare this intention prior to the membership deadline as indicated in section 2.4.3, Voting Eligibility.
+Members who are working temporarily in another Region, such as on a sabbatical, or studying outside their home Region, may vote in their temporary Region if they declare this intention prior to the membership deadline as indicated in Section 2.4.3, Voting Eligibility.